Skip to Content

 13All students must complete a minimum of 300 hours (4-5 total units) of work experience.
 Students in a paid work experience earn one unit per 75 hours worked.
 Students in an unpaid work experience earn one unit per 60 hours worked.
 VT 298 may be repeated when there is new or expanded learning on the job.

-The Veterinary Technology Associate in Science (A.S.) degree may be obtained by completion of the required program, plus general education requirements, plus sufficient electives to meet a 60-unit total.
+The Veterinary Technology Associate in Science (A.S.) degree may be obtained by completion of the required program, plus the local CRC General Education Requirement, plus sufficient electives to meet a 60-unit total.
 See CRC graduation requirements.

 Enrollment Eligibility